Engee documentation

 • Definition: A port in the Engee environment that is used to simulate magnetic interactions and transfer magnetic flux between model components.

-Magnetic ports allow you to create models of magnetic systems including electromagnetic devices, transformers, solenoids, and other devices where magnetic fields must be accounted for in order to run a correct simulation.
+Magnetic ports allow you to create models of magnetic systems, including electromagnetic devices, transformers, solenoids, and other devices where magnetic fields must be taken into account to perform correct simulation.

 Model Hierarchy

-• Definition: A concept in Engee which is the ability to combine blocks into a subsystem.
-Within one subsystem, an unlimited number of other subsystems can be created at different levels of nesting.
+• Definition: The concept in Engee, which is the ability to combine blocks into a subsystem.
+Within one subsystem, you can create an unlimited number of other subsystems at different levels of nesting.
 As a result, the model has a hierarchy.

 Model Reference